ctd12/SQL/indexing.md

 ```

 ## Notes
-The code in this document is for T-SQL, however the sytax for other databases is very similar.
+The code in this document is for T-SQL, however the syntax for other databases is very similar.

 References:
 <br>https://www.w3schools.com/sql/sql_create_index.asp